-B Sharp Arts Engagement® is a life enrichment and research program for people with dementia and their care partners who wish to attend the Fort Collins Symphony and participate in a CSU study examining the sense of connection, mood, and cognition related to experiencing the symphony.
+B Sharp Arts Engagement® is a life enrichment and research program for people with dementia and their care partners who wish to attend the Fort Collins Symphony and participate in evidence-based research examining the sense of connection, mood, and cognition related to experiencing the symphony.
+We are beginning our 7th season in 2022.
+More details to come.

 A healthy community is an inclusive community.
 Northern Colorado is committed to learning how to engage and create meaningful interactions for those living with dementia.
 This means reaching out to people with dementia and their care partners to encourage them to take part in community events — to consciously include rather than just passively accept.